Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 ```

-> Now that we have our ssh working and can ssh to ourselves let's exit out of it so that we can continue our Hadoop configurations.
+> Now that we have our ssh working and can ssh to ourselves let's exit out of it so that we can continue our Hadoop installation/configurations.

 ```
 $ exit